fnagel/t3extblog/Documentation/AdministratorManual/Index.rst

 This plugin provides a simple form which enables users to subscribe for new blog posts.
 Uses opt-in emails for confirmation.

-Configure the Subscription manager form with TS (see :code:`t3extblog\Configuration\TypoScript\setup.txt`, look for "blogSubscription"!
+Configure the Subscription manager form with TS (see :code:`/Configuration/TypoScript/Includes/Settings/BlogSubscription.typoscript`).

 RSS Feed